What foods should you avoid while taking metformin?

 Brown rice, whole-grain bread, oatmeal, and quinoa all contain complex carbohydrates.
 These take longer for the body to digest, causing blood glucose levels to rise steadily, maintaining healthy insulin levels.
 One way metformin may help lower blood glucose levels is by changing gut microbiota (the billions of microorganisms in your gut that help regulate your health and wellness).

 Additionally, a 2017 study in Frontiers of Nutrition found foods with complex carbs can help support weight loss because they “alter the composition of the gut microbiota,” leading to the best use of these “prebiotics,”' and that may help to treat obesity.
-So, think of it like this: Metformin is co-piloting with complex carbs in your body to give you the healthiest gut, leading to more sustainable weight loss when taken together.
+So, think of it like this: metformin is co-piloting with complex carbs in your body to give you a healthy gut, leading to more sustainable weight loss when taken together.

 In addition, complex carbs also help you feel full longer as your body digests them, causing your blood sugar levels to increase more gradually.